top of page

 Child Custody: The Best Interests Standard

-This is perhaps the most important area for parents to understand: in New York, extramarital affairs typically have little to no impact on child custody decisions.
+This is perhaps the most important area for parents to understand.
+In New York, extramarital affairs typically have little to no impact on child custody decisions.
 The court's sole focus in custody matters is the best interests of the child, not the moral conduct of the parents.

 The best interests standard considers factors such as each parent's ability to provide for the child's physical and emotional needs, the quality of the home environment, each parent's willingness to foster a relationship with the other parent, the child's relationship with each parent, and any history of domestic violence or substance abuse.